freysie/filter-ui/README.md

 ### Menu Filtering

-FilterUI provides a subclass of `NSMenu` called `FilteringMenu` which add a filter field to the menu and its submenus, similar to how menus in Xcode are filterable.
+FilterUI provides a subclass of `NSMenu` called `FilteringMenu` which add a filter field to the menu and its submenus, similar to how some menus in Xcode are filterable.

 Menu filtering works by replacing the standard keystroke-based selection (type select).
 When a user presses a key, the filter field appears at the top of the menu and is focused.

 While typing, menu items are filtered based on fuzzy search matching of the items’ titles.
-Matching parts of the titles will be displayed in bold, while non-matching parts are grayed out.
+Matching parts of the titles will be displayed in bold and non-matching parts are grayed out.

 ## Roadmap